cwateam/cyclingweatherapp/README.md

 Virpi Sumu

-Unversity of Helsinki of Helsinki gives everyone a right to use the creations of this project based on principles of open software development in the form of MIT Licence.
+Unversity of Helsinki gives everyone a right to use the creations of this project based on principles of open software development in the form of MIT Licence.